digitales bauen GmbH Makes Challenging Architecture Buildable Using Industrial Techniques

 In many cases, small geometric corrections can significantly reduce the variety of designs without impairing the functionality or architectural effect.
 In the case of experimenta, for example, the experts optimized the façade design in such a way that the initial 200+ different façade elements were brought down to 50 in the end.

 The special feature of this approach is that creative ideas and sophisticated individual elements do not fall victim to standard solutions from the modular construction kit.
 Using this method, planners are instead able to get a systematic grip on even complex buildings with difficult geometries.
 This is also the difference compared to builders that offer predefined system construction kits.
 While these kits are limited in terms of choice and functionality, the method used by digitales bauen aims to take each draft and then extract parts of the building as modules, including technical installations, to develop them like products and prefabricate them as far as possible.
-The modular packages are then delivered to the building site at precisely the right time and assembled using standardized processes.
-This cuts construction time significantly, while maintaining the same quality of space, design and technical building services.

 Buildings from the Assembly Line